tpope/vim-scriptease/README.markdown

 * `:Scriptnames`: Load `:scriptnames` into the quickfix list.
 * `:Verbose`: Capture the output of a `:verbose` invocation into the preview window.
+* `:Breakadd`: Like its lowercase cousin, but makes it much easier to set breakpoints inside functions.
+Also `:Breakdel`.
 * `:Vedit`: Edit a file relative the runtime path.
 For example, `:Vedit plugin/scriptease.vim`.
 Also, `:Vsplit`, `:Vtabedit`, etc.
   Extracted from [pathogen.vim](https://github.com/tpope/vim-pathogen).